This tutorial explains how to use the RecursiveCharacterTextSplitter, the recommended way to split text in LangChain.

 Definition: Embedding is the process of converting textual data, such as words or sentences, into a low-dimensional, continuous vector.
 This allows computers to unders

-Set chunk_overlap to 50 to allow 50 characters of overlap between neighbouring chunks.
+chunk_overlap = 50 (allows 50 characters of overlap between chunks)

 from langchain_text_splitters import RecursiveCharacterTextSplitter